One of the most common questions we get is on essiac pronunciation. People want to know how to say this funny looking word!

 The fact is that there really IS no "correct" way to say essiac.
 Depending on which region of the country you are from, you may pronounce it differently.

-'Essiac' is Rene Caisse's last name spelled backwards.
-Rene Caisse is known for spreading the use of the tea throughout many people and also for working on improving the formula over the years.
+The word "essiac" came to be because it is Rene Caisse's last name - spelled backwards.
+We she didn't realize how hard it would be to pronounce :) Rene Caisse is known for spreading the use of the tea throughout many people and also for working on improving the formula over the years via her research studies.

 ***We use the entire sheep sorrel plant, including the roots, in our formula!***